Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: -Geodesics, -Jacobi Fields: A Quantitative Self-Shrinking Torus

 Thus on the surface $S_4$ with Neumann and Dirichlet conditions as in the statement of the theorem, we also conclude \beq \ker\mathcal{L}_{S_4}=\{0\}\quad\textrm{[Neumann on $\{x_1=0\}$, Dirichlet on $S_4\cap\mathbb{T}^2$]}. \eeq

-\subsubsection{Surfaces contained in $\mathbb{T}^2$}
+\subsubsection{Surfaces Contained in $\mathbb{T}^2$}

-In this section we will show that the Jacobi fields with Neumann conditions $u_0'(0)=0$ (and normalized to $u_0(0)=1$), from respectively the top at bottom of the torus $\mathbb{T}^2$ from Section \ref{sec:torus} have the following end point values at point where $\mathbb{T}^2$ intersects the round 2-sphere of radius $2$: \beq =\frac{1}{50}
+In this section we will show that the Jacobi fields with Neumann conditions $u_0'(0)=0$ (and normalized to $u_0(0)=1$), propagated from respectively the top and the bottom of the torus $\mathbb{T}^2$ from Section \ref{sec:torus} have the following end-point values at the point where $\mathbb{T}^2$ intersects the round 2-sphere of radius $2$: \beq = \eeq and \beq =

+\eeq where the notation is meant to imply that each component is contained in the corresponding intervals arising from both choices of sign.